StarSignalAnt/Quantum3D/Quantum3D/docs/Q3DUserDocs.md

 - Check console output for QLang parsing errors
 - Verify your script extends `GameNode`

+### Dot-Completion Not Working
+- Ensure the file has been compiled successfully (check for "Compiled OK")
+- The variable must have a known type (Vec3, Matrix, or user-defined class)
+- You must be inside a class and method for context detection

 ---

 ## Changelog

+### v0.3 (20.12.25)

+**New Features:**
+- **IntelliSense Dot-Completion**: Type `.` after a variable to see available members and methods
+- **Typed Completion Icons**: Blue circles for member variables, purple circles for methods
+- **Engine Class Auto-Loading**: Vec3, Matrix, and other engine classes are automatically registered for IntelliSense
+- **Live Symbol Collection**: Classes defined in your script are available for completion after compilation
+- **Debug Console Output**: Script Editor console shows IntelliSense debugging information

+**Improvements:**
+- Script Editor now connects compilation to IntelliSense for real-time code assistance
+- Improved class context detection for accurate member lookup
+- Completion popup properly sorted: member variables first, then methods
+- Wider completion popup to accommodate icon display

+**Bug Fixes:**
+- Fixed `getCurrentClassName()` incorrectly clearing class context on method `end` keywords
+- Fixed engine class path resolution when app runs from different directories

 ### v0.2 (19.12.25)